hmrc/p800-refunds-frontend/README.md

 # p800-refunds-frontend

-This is a placeholder README.md for a new repository
+This service allows taxpayers to request refunds for overpaid tax.

+:construction:
+The application is currently being developed.

 # Project setup in intellij